 With G Suite, all Google Docs, Slides and Sheets created by employees are owned by the company.

 Keep in mind that Google Drive is also a cloud backup alternative to services such as Dropbox.
-You could create a company policy that requires employees to back up their local PC or Mac work folders and files to the company’s Google Drive.
+You could create a company policy that requires employees to back up their local PC or Mac files to the company’s Google Drive.